jack-avery/rasbot/modules/README.md

 *For advanced users, a sample module showing most things with comments is available as `sample.py`.*

 Name the file after your module: `sample.py`.<br/>
-You can then reference your module as the response of a command, for example, `r!cmdadd sample &sample&`.
+You can then reference your module as the response of a command, for example, `r!cmd add sample &sample&`.

 Your module must have a `Module` class that extends `commands.BaseModule`.<br/>
 > If you're overriding \_\_init__, be sure to call BaseModule.\_\_init__(self, bot, name).